exonum/exonum/components/proto/README.md

-A typical example of such mapping with validation is manual implementation of this trait for `exonum_crypto::Hash`. `exonum_crypto::Hash` is a fixed sized array of bytes but protobuf does not allow us to express this constraint since only dynamically sized arrays are supported.
+A typical example of such mapping with validation is manual implementation of this trait for `exonum_crypto::Hash`. `exonum_crypto::Hash` is a fixed sized array of bytes but Protobuf does not allow us to express this constraint since only dynamically sized arrays are supported.

-If you would like to use `Hash` as a part of your protobuf struct, you would have to write a conversion function from protobuf `proto::Hash`(which is dynamically sized array of bytes) to`exonum_crypto::Hash` and call it every time when you want to use `exonum_crypto::Hash` in your application.
+If you would like to use `Hash` as a part of your Protobuf struct, you would have to write a conversion function from Protobuf `proto::Hash`(which is dynamically sized array of bytes) to`exonum_crypto::Hash` and call it every time when you want to use `exonum_crypto::Hash` in your application.